 The best small-balance commercial loan is the one that suits your specific needs and budget.
 A good lender is willing to be your advocate and work with you to find the right solution for your business.
 The best place to start is with a thorough review of your financials and a brisk no-obligation conversation.

 A small balance commercial loan is a financing solution that can be used to purchase or refinance real estate assets.
 These loans are a good option for investors looking to expand their real estate holdings and diversify their portfolio.
 They can be used for nearly every type of commercial property.

 A major benefit of small balance commercial lending is that it allows you to secure funding for your CRE project with a lower minimum loan amount.
-This is particularly useful for commercial properties that are smaller in scale, such as a five-unit apartment building.
+This is particularly useful for commercial properties that are smaller in scale, such as a five-unit apartments for rent in washington dc building.
 The smaller loan amount can be used to cover expenses related to the project, such as the purchase of new construction materials and equipment, or renovations that will increase the value of the property.

 Small balance loans also offer less stringent underwriting requirements than other types of commercial mortgages.
 This can make them a great solution for borrowers who have been turned down by banks or other conduit lenders.

 Another reason that small balance loans are a valuable option for commercial borrowers is that they are typically offered at more competitive interest rates than other types of commercial mortgages.
 Banks typically offer five-year small balance loans with interest rates of 3.25 percent to 3.5 percent, according to Katzenstein.
 However, some banks do offer longer-term loans.